airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 To achieve this, we'll:

 1. Create valid and invalid configuration files to test the success and failure cases with our connector.
-We'll place config files in the `secrets/` directory which is gitignored everywhere in the Airbyte monorepo by default to avoid accidentally checking in API keys.
+We'll place config files in the `secrets/` directory which is gitignored everywhere in the Airbyte monorepo by default to avoid accidentally checking in API keys
-2. Add a `check` method which calls the Polygon.io API to verify if the provided token & stock ticker are correct and output the correct airbyte message.
+2. Add a `check` method which calls the Polygon.io API to verify if the provided token & stock ticker are correct and output the correct airbyte message
-3. Extend the argument parser to recognize the `check --config <config>` command and call the `check` method when the `check` command is invoked.
+3. Extend the argument parser to recognize the `check --config <config>` command and call the `check` method when the `check` command is invoked

 Let's first add the configuration files: